 “Eh, hello Shiori.”
-Apricot tells her face turning flush her voice boiling over with embarrassment.
+Apricot sheepishly replies her face turning flush her voice boiling over with embarrassment.
 “I ah, why are you here?
 This does not seem like the kind of place you would eat.”

 Shiori chuckles “Well of course.
 When you eat filet mignon every night sometimes the simple hotdog is the delicacy.”
 Shiori glances at the pair of girls eyeing him.
 Placing his hand on Bonni’s shoulder he says “Would you mind making just a smidge of room.”
 At which Bonni quickly scoots over as Shiori sits down next to the girls.
 “Apricot introduce me to your friends.”

 Apricot shakes her head.
 “Well, this is, ah Bonni Willox,” Apricot says pointing to Bonni.
 “That’s Machi.” and “Officer Solenne.”

 “Officer Solenne.”
 Solenne chuckles.
 “Is that who I am to you?” she rolls her eyes.